New York State Agricultural Experiment Station

 The New York State Agricultural Experiment Station (NYSAES) at Geneva, Ontario County, New York State, is an agricultural experiment station operated by the New York State College of Agriculture and Life Sciences at Cornell University.
-In August 2018, the station was rebranded as Cornell AgriTech, but its official name remains unchanged.
+In August 2018, the station was branded as Cornell AgriTech, although its official name remains unchanged.

-The Station is the sixth oldest institution of its kind in the country.

 History

+19th century

 The New York State Agricultural Experiment Station was established by an Act of the New York State Legislature on June 26, 1880.
 More than 100 locations were considered, but a 125-acre parcel in Geneva was eventually chosen.
 In 1882, the State purchased the land, an Italianate villa, and all outbuildings from Nehemiah and Louisa Denton for $25,000.
 The villa was converted into the Station headquarters, now known as Parrott Hall.
 The new institution became operative on March 1, 1882.
 It would become known colloquially as the Geneva Experiment Station.

-An 1883 Report of the Board of Control of the NYSAES to the New York State Assembly stated that there were immediate and dire threats State agricultural output caused by insect pests, bovine diseases, drought, soil nutrient exhaustion, and outward labor migration, and that an organization dedicated to staving off these threats was needed.
+An 1883 Report of the Board of Control of the NYSAES to the New York State Assembly stated that there were immediate and dire threats state agricultural output caused by insect pests, bovine diseases, drought, soil nutrient exhaustion, and outward labor migration, and that an organization dedicated to staving off these threats was needed.

 Originally, farmers wanted the station to serve as a model farm.
 However, the first director, E. Lewis Sturtevant, immediately established the policy that the station was to conduct agricultural science research and to establish experimental plots, both of which would have little resemblance to commercial agriculture.
 Nevertheless, the primary mission of the Station has always been to serve those who produce and consume New York's agricultural products.

 In its early days, Station scientists, who were few in number, concentrated their efforts on dairy, horticulture, and evaluation of varieties of vegetables and field crops.
 In 1887, the program was broadened to include work on beef cattle, swine, and evaluation of fruit varieties.
 During this period, the station also began playing its continuing active role in the state's agricultural law enforcement program.
 Still later, research activities were added in the fields of bacteriology, dairy science, fruit horticulture, chemistry, plant pathology, and insect and mite species.